Can You File your Own Consent Order in Divorce?

 One of the main reasons why couples obtain a financial order is because it will stop either spouse attempting to claim for more money or assets at a later date.

-Knowing that all financial ties are severed moving forward gives both parties piece of mind.
+Knowing that all financial ties are severed moving forward gives both parties peace of mind.

 There are a few different ways in which you can obtain a consent order, but they all require a solicitor for drafting.